Copula (linguistics): English

 A particular construction found in English (particularly in speech) is the use of two successive copulas when only one appears necessary, as in My point is, is that....
 The acceptability of this construction is a disputed matter in English prescriptive grammar.

-The simple English copula "be" may on occasion be substituted by other verbs with near identical meanings.
+The simple English copula be may on occasion be substituted by other verbs with near identical meanings.

+Pashto

+In Pashto, the verb ول (wal) functions as the copula like the verb " To Be " in English, linking the subject of a sentence to a predicate, such as a noun or adjective.
+The copula is inflected for person and number, and in the third person also for gender; in the first and second person, it does not change for gender.

+In the past tense, the copula systematically changes the consonant "Y" to "W", e.g., present yam → past wam.
+The future tense is formed by placing the particle "Ba" after the subject and before the present form of the copula.
+In the third person, "Ba" precedes "Yi" rather than the usual present forms de/da/di.